flutter/flutter/CONTRIBUTING.md

 Contributing code
 -----------------

 We gladly accept contributions via GitHub pull requests.
+See [the wiki](https://github.com/flutter/engine/wiki) for information about the engine's architecture.

 To start working on a patch: